Privacy Policy

 2. What is your personal information?

-- We may also collect some information that is not personal information because it does not identify you or anyone else.
-For example, we may collect anonymous answers to surveys or aggregated information about how users operate on our website.
+We may also collect some information that is not personal information because it does not identify you or anyone else.
+For example, we may collect anonymous answers to surveys or aggregated information about how users operate on our Site.

 3. What information we may collect from you